 Alec Hall is a Toronto-born composer living in New York City, where he is currently a 2017 Guggenheim Fellow.
-His compositions have had been performed by such notable groups as the Ensemble SurPlus, Ensemble Intercontemporain, the Orchestre Philharmonique de Radio-France, JACK Quartet, ICE, Talea Ensemble, Either/OR, Wet Ink, Continuum, Ensemble Pamplemousse, Ekmeles, the Cecilia String Quartet, and soloists Séverine Ballon, Stephane Ginsburgh and David Broome.
+His compositions have been performed by such notable groups as the Ensemble SurPlus, Ensemble Intercontemporain, the Orchestre Philharmonique de Radio-France, JACK Quartet, ICE, Talea Ensemble, Either/OR, Wet Ink, Continuum, Ensemble Pamplemousse, Ekmeles, the Cecilia String Quartet, and soloists Séverine Ballon, Stephane Ginsburgh and David Broome.
 Upcoming projects include commissions for the TAK Ensemble, Ensemble Proton, Ensemble Dal Niente and violinist Marco Fusi.
-Installation work is major component of his artistic practice, with major exhibitions in New York City since 2014, and also at the Darmstadt Summer Courses for New Music in 2016.
+Installation work is a major component of his artistic practice, with major exhibitions in New York City since 2014, and also at the Darmstadt Summer Courses for New Music, in 2016.

 Principal teachers include George Lewis, Fred Lerdahl, Tristan Murail and Philippe Manoury.
 He has also worked closely with Chaya Czernowin and Steven Takasugi.
-Hall was educated at McGill University (B.M.), the University of California, San Diego (M.A.), and at Columbia University, where he earned a doctorate of musical arts.
+Hall was educated at McGill University (B. Mus), the University of California, San Diego (M.A.), and at Columbia University, where he earned a doctorate of musical arts.